microsoft/PowerToys/README.md

 ### FancyZones

 - Added a way for users to configure default layouts for horizontal and vertical screens.
-- Replaced remaning Number Boxes in FancyZones Editor with Sliders, to improve accessibility for screen readers.
+- Replaced remaining Number Boxes in FancyZones Editor with Sliders, to improve accessibility for screen readers.
 - Fixed an issue breaking window switching shortcuts.

 ### File Locksmith